JRMeyer/jrmeyer.github.io/_posts/2016-01-20-Soricut-and-Och-2015.markdown

 Where the rule applies to $$w_1$$ and results in $$w_2$$.

-The evaluation function used to find the 'meaning-preservation property' of rule $$r$$ is defined as:
+The evaluation function used to find the 'meaning-preservation property' (i.e. preservation of semantics) of rule $$r$$ is defined as:

 $$ Ev^F ((w_1, w_2), (w, w')) = F_E (w_2 , w_1 +  \uparrow d_w) $$